Syllabus for Organic Synthesis

-Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)
+- Grading system: Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

-The Faculty Board of Science and Technology
+- Revised by: The Faculty Board of Science and Technology

 120 credits with 60 credits in chemistry including 15 credits in organic chemistry.
-One of the courses Spectroscopic Methods for Organic Chemistry 7,5 credits or NMR 5 credits should have been attended.
-English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
+Participation in Spectroscopic Methods for Organic Chemistry, 7.5 credits, or NMR, 5 credits.
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to:

-describe methods for synthesis and transformation of the most common functional groups
+- describe methods for synthesis and transformation of the most common functional groups

-describe and apply stereochemical concepts such as chirality, stereoisomerism, and stereoselectivity in relation to chemical transformations
+- describe and apply stereochemical concepts such as chirality, stereoisomerism, and stereoselectivity in relation to chemical transformations

 - identify, analyse and evaluate synthetic routes to target molecules using retrosynthesis

 - apply organometallic reagents and reactions in organic synthesis

-plan and design experimental setups for various types of laboratory tests, perform transformations of importance for organic synthesis, perform basic risk assessment and document laboratory work in the form of laboratory journal.
+- plan and design experimental setups for various types of laboratory tests, perform transformations of importance for organic synthesis, perform basic risk assessment and document laboratory work in the form of laboratory journal.

-give oral and written accounts on the content and results of the laboratory practicals.
+- give oral and written accounts on the content and results of the laboratory practicals.

 Synthetically important reactions and their mechanisms.
 Selectivity.
 Organometallic chemistry and its application in organic synthesis, including asymmetric catalysis.
 Chiral materials and reagents.
 Retrosynthesis

 Organic-chemical literature work.
 Analysis methodology in synthetic organic chemistry, including methods for the determination of optical purity.
 Planning and implementation of short reaction sequences.
 The laboratory exercises consist of syntheses where important methods for organic synthesis are practiced and several target molecules are active components of drugs.
 Training of oral and written communication skills is integrated into the course.